rylarson/tao-chef-talk/index.md

    * Continuous integration machines are all snowflakes
    * Developers have a hard time maintaining the automated tests since automation is often dependent on a specific environment that could be hard to replicate.
+   * When test automation costs more, it becomes less valuable
+      * We worked so hard to get here!
    * Changing anything about the environment is expensive because there is no way to know if you break anything
    * So many automated tests depend on other resources that are manually created and maintained.